 Never start your mountain hike without being in good enough physical shape.

-Do not depend on a map on your mobile device, as there is not always coverage in the mountains.
+Do not depend on a map on your phone, as there is not always coverage in the mountains.

 Be prepared and pack your backpack like a pro with our hiking tips.